Welcome to today's edition of the Rush 24-7 podcast.

 And it's one of the characteristics that not a lot of people comment on.

-We're tired of getting up every morning and looking at either a person or an idea, something that we hold dear under assault, like marriage, or who can use whatever bathrooms.
+We're tired of getting up every morning and looking at either a person or an idea, something that we hold dear, under assault, like marriage or who can use whatever bathrooms.

 We're tired of being on defense.

-We're tired having to defend things that shouldn't need to be defended.
+Tired having to defend things that shouldn't need to be defended.

-But they because they're under assault.
+But they, because they're under assault.

 Well, Trump is not on defense, folks.

-We are on offense with Donald Trump, and that's one of the reasons one of the big invisible, unspoken reasons why he has such loyalty, is because people who support him are just like a lot of you in this audience fed up with being on defense and being on a team that never fought back, much less went on offense.
+And that's one of the reasons, one of the big invisible, unspoken reasons why he has such loyalty is because people who support him are just like a lot of you in this audience fed up with being on defense and being on a team that never fought back, much less went on offense.

 But these tweets and this erratic or unpredictable behavior keeps Trump's opponents on defense.